-This piece was written in partnership between founder of The Food Medic and nutritionist – Dr Hazel Wallace; and our resident dietitian – Maeve Hanan.
+This article was written in partnership between founder of The Food Medic and nutritionist – Dr Hazel Wallace and one of regular contributors; dietitian – Maeve Hanan.

 There are many messages about how to improve our skin through our diet or supplements.
 This article will explore evidence-based advice for the role of nutrition in keeping our skin healthy, as well as the role of nutrition in specific skin conditions (acne, eczema, rosacea and psoriasis).